Opened July 2021.

 Added a sixth lane May 2023

-This is large enough to host five UK or three International sized lanes to host invitation events in the future.
+This piste is large enough for six UK or three International sized lanes.

-Members can book one of the five lanes using the online booking system.
+Members can book one of the six lanes using the online booking system.
 Time slots of 1, 2 or 3 hours are available to book free for BCSC members.

-The game of pétanque starts very simply… just get your boules closer to the jack (the target ball) than your opponent.
+The game of pétanque starts very simply… just get your boules closer to the jack/cosh/pig (the target ball) than your opponent.
 Once you've reached 13 points, you've won!

 If you don't have your own boules, you can hire these for a small charge at the bar.